Solving Systems of Equations by Substitution Method

 Examples of How to Solve Systems of Equations by Substitution Method

-Example 1: Use the method of substitution to solve for the system .
+Example 1: Use the method of substitution to solve the system of equations below .

 The idea is to pick one of the two given equations and solve for either of the variables, x or y.
 The result in our first step will be substituted into the other equation.
 The effect will be a single equation with one variable which can be solved as usual.